dsc-courses/practice.dsc10.com/problems/wi21-final/q23-percentile.md

 1. Sort the collection in increasing order.
 2. Find *p*% of *n*: (*p*/100) *n*.
 Call that *h*.
 If *h* is an integer, define *k*=*h*.
 Otherwise, let *k* be the smallest integer greater than *h*.
 3. Take the *k*th element of the sorted collection.

+You have a dataset of 7 values, which are ``[3, 6, 7, 9, 10, 15, 18]``.
+Using the mathematical definition of percentile above, find the smallest and largest integer values of p so that the pth percentile of this dataset corresponds to the value 10.
+Input your answers below, **as integers between 0 and 100**.

 # BEGIN SUBPROB

 `Smallest = _`